iiamrohitsharma/iiamrohitsharma/README.md

 <br/>
 <br/>
-I am working as Software developer mostly in Web Development 🌐.
+I am working as Software developer 🌐.
 Having 4+ years experience in .NET Technologies💻 specializing in ASP.NET Core MVC, Entity Framework and Familiar with frontend frameworks and technologies such as Angular 2+ , Kendo Controls, AngularJs.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

 <br/>
 <br/>